 Litigation Update: What is New and Important to You!

-Comprised of representatives from various trade groups within the alcohol industry, this panel will explore new changes and trends within the diverse world of alcohol litigation.
+This panel will explore new changes and trends within the diverse world of alcohol litigation.
 They will highlight some of the jurisprudential shifts in constitutional and administrative law and discuss how these changes might impact industry operations.
-They will also address the range of state cases percolating across the country—and address how these dynamics intersect within the unique federalism dynamics inherent to the 21st Amendment.
+They will also address the range of state cases percolating across the country--and address how these dynamics intersect within the unique federalism dynamics inherent to the 21st Amendment.

 Regulation and Enforcement of Marijuana: Sifting through the Haze